 Tom McDonald is a member of the Confederated Salish and Kootenai Tribes and currently holds the administrative position of Division Manager for the Tribe’s Fish, Wildlife, Recreation and Conservation Programs.
 The Division employs approximately 75 resource specialists and professionals for fish, wildlife and recreation management on the 1.3-million-acre Flathead Indian Reservation and within the aboriginal territory of the Tribes.
 Mr. McDonald has been employed the Tribes in various capacities for the past 38 years and possesses a Bachelor’s Degree in natural resource management from The Evergreen State College.
 His work experience varies from management of wild and prescribed fire, conducting fish and wildlife population surveys and restoration activities, writing recreation, wilderness and fish/wildlife management plans, and acquiring critical wildlife habitat and travel corridors on sensitive landscapes.
 Tom’s interests in the outdoors comes from his family’s history of the landscape, people, languages and the relationships between all living things.

-The panel is the first event of a three-day Universal Trails and Outdoors for Everyone seminar.
-The July 9th-10th workshop will bring together conservation and outdoor recreation professionals for a two-day course on universal access and modern trail design, led by national universal trails expert Larry Knutson of Penn Trails.
-Spots in the workshop are already full.
-For more information, please contact Lena Viall at firstname.lastname@example.org.
+The panel was the first event of a three-day Universal Trails and Outdoors for Everyone seminar.
+The July 9th-10th workshop brought together conservation and outdoor recreation professionals for a two-day course on universal access and modern trail design, led by national universal trails expert Larry Knutson of Penn Trails.

 The Universal Trails and Outdoors for Everyone panel and workshop was made possible by funding from the Land Trust Alliance and the Montana Association of Land Trusts, and was organized in partnership with Lisa Bickell of Field to Frame Interpretive Planning and Design.